nens/threedi-docs/source/g_groundwater.rst

 Introduction
 ---------------------

-Surface water is not only affected by rain and in and outflow of water originating from other regions.
-In reality, surface water is fully coupled to and interacts with groundwater.
-This implies that the behaviour and the quantity of water at the surface is affected by groundwater too.
-The flow in the subsurface is influenced strongly by processes on both very large and small scales in time and space.
-In order to take all processes into account, models with significant computational times are required, even when surface flow, sewer systems and other processes are neglected.
+Surface water is not only affected by rain and the inflow and outflow of water originating from other regions.
+In reality, surface water interacts with groundwater.
+This implies that the behaviour and the quantity of water at the surface are affected by groundwater too.
+The flow in the subsurface is strongly influenced by processes on both very large and small scales in time and space.
+To consider all processes, models with significant computational times are required, even when surface flow, sewer systems, and other processes are neglected.

-3Di aims at a modelling method that can handle short term effects of heavy precipitation and inundation, including the interaction with groundwater.
-For the computation of surface flow detailed information about the topography and the land use is often available.
-However, the information about the soil is often much less accurate and detailed.
-This lack of data and the complexity of the processes involved, favor a scenario-approach when dealing with groundwater flow.
-Especially, when investigating the sensitivity of areas to flooding and hindrance originating from groundwater.
-This approach requires a fast numerical model that can integrate the effects of the sewer system, surface water and overland flow.
+3Di allows you to include these surface water-groundwater interactions in your model.
+For the computation of surface flow, detailed information about topography and land use is often available.
+However, information about the soil is often much less accurate and detailed.
+This lack of data and the complexity of the processes involved favour a scenario-based approach when dealing with groundwater flow.
+Especially when investigating the sensitivity of areas to flooding and hindrance originating from groundwater.
+This approach requires a fast numerical model that can integrate the effects of the sewer system, surface water, and overland flow.
 Therefore, processes need to be simplified.

 First, a short summary of the concepts implemented in 3Di is presented.
-In the sections that follow, some more detail and context is given about large scale groundwater flow, the implementation and the choices made in the model.
+In the sections that follow, some more detail and context is given about large-scale groundwater flow, the implementation, and the choices made in 3Di.

 Summary of groundwater concepts in 3Di